 Corporate site hosting services offer nice drag-and-drop editors but impose creative limitations and high monthly costs.
 You could build something from scratch — if you master a full programming language like JavaScript and a pile of industrial development tools.
 The web needs better ways to create sizable, expressive sites at low cost and without entanglements.

-Origami is designed for you: someone who wants to make a site for yourself or a small organization, someone who’s fine editing HTML and CSS, someone who’s not a professional programmer — or is, but wants to build sites more quickly.
+Origami is designed for you: someone who wants to make a site for yourself or a small organization, who can HTML and CSS, who’s not a professional developer — or is, but wants to build sites more quickly.
+Someone who wants to understand how their site actually gets made.

 The core idea is to describe the site you want at a high level as concisely as possible.
 If you can sketch your site like this: